Skip to content

 In order to position the TOP and SIDE units (and trackball), the keyboard uses a clever support structure design (also called posts or pillars).
 There are two variants:

-- acrylic: these are built using 2mm plates that are spaced out using 3mm standoffs, combined to a thickness of 7mm.
+• acrylic: these are built using 2mm plates that are spaced out using 3mm standoffs, combined to a thickness of 7mm.
 Assembling the acrylic posts is rather time consuming and repetitve as it involves many screws, nuts, washers and spacers.
+The black acrylic posts come one matte, one side glossy.
+You may choose which side you want facing in / out.

+• printed: these don't have a lengthy assembly time like the acrylic posts, only requiring the square nuts.
 The printed posts are made on a textured surface, so you'll notice one side is textured and smooth.
-You may choose which side you want facing in / out when assembling BASE.
+You may choose which side you want facing in / out.

 Switch Plates